Jhsmit/HDX-MS-datasets/README.md

 # HDX-MS-datasets
 Repository for HDX-MS datasets

+The aim of this repository is to collect curated bottom-up HDX-MS datasets for automated processing, data mining and interactive visualization.
 The repository is a work-in-progress.

-The aim of this repository is to collect curated bottom-up HDX-MS datasets for automated processing, data mining and interactive visualization.
+One dataset / jobfile is added for testing purposes.
+This currently uses the PyHDX 0.4.0b9 state data yaml spec and jobfile API.
+Jobfiles might be better suited to placed in seperate repositories at a later data such that this database can be downstream-software agnostic and only features as a curated and annotated database.

 Datasets should consist of .csv D-uptake/exposure peptide tables.
 Each dataset is described by a `metadata.yaml` file and a `protein_states.yaml` file.

-Calculation of ΔG values and protection factors are scheduled automatically from a `pyhdx_jobs.yaml` file.
+Ideally, datasets should include more information, such as peptide envelopes or raw MS spectra.

 metadata.yaml
 -------------